 *A zero-day exploit is an attack that uses a vulnerability that has not previously been identified or patched.
 Though rare, zero-day exploits are nearly impossible to stop.

-In all three methods of browser isolation, the user's browsing session is deleted when it ends, so any malicious cookies or downloads associated with the session are eliminated.
+Remote browser isolation (RBI) technology, also called “cloud-hosted browser isolation, loads webpages and executes any associated code on a cloud server, far removed from users’ local devices and organizations' internal networks.
+The user's browsing session is deleted when it ends, so any malicious cookies or downloads associated with the session are eliminated.

-Remote or cloud-hosted browser isolation keeps untrusted browser activity as far away as possible from user devices and corporate networks.
-It does so by conducting a user’s web browsing activities on a cloud server controlled by a cloud vendor.
-It then transmits the resulting webpages to the user's device so that the user can interact with the Internet like normal, but without actually loading full webpages on their device.
-Any user actions, such as mouse clicks or form submissions, are transmitted to the cloud server and carried out there.
+RBI technology keeps untrusted browser activity as far away as possible from user devices and corporate networks.
+It commonly does so by conducting a user’s web browsing activities on a cloud server controlled by an RBI vendor.
+The RBI service then transmits the resulting output to the user's device so that the user can interact with the webpages like normal, but without actually loading the full webpages on their local browser and device.
+Any user actions, such as mouse clicks, keyboard inputs, or form submissions, are transmitted to the cloud server, where further controls can be applied.

-There are several ways a remote browser isolation server can send web content to a user's device:
+There are three ways a remote browser isolation server can send web content to a user's device:

 Virtualization: Virtualization is the process of dividing a computer into separate virtual machines without physically altering the computer.
 This is done at a layer of software below the operating system called the "hypervisor."
 Theoretically, what happens on one virtual machine should not affect adjacent virtual machines, even when they are on the same device.
 By loading webpages on a separate virtual machine within the user's computer, the rest of the computer remains secure.